UK's Labour says Tesco and Next shun local workers

-LONDON (Reuters) - Britain’s opposition Labour party is to accuse supermarket giant Tesco (TSCO.L) and clothing retailer Next (NXT.L) of turning away British workers where possible to exploit cheaper migrant labour.
+LONDON, Aug 11 (Reuters) - Britain’s opposition Labour party is to accuse supermarket giant Tesco and clothing retailer Next of turning away British workers where possible to exploit cheaper migrant labour.

 In a speech that will drag the firms into a politically-charged immigration debate ahead of a 2015 election, senior Labour lawmaker and immigration spokesman Chris Bryant will accuse the companies on Monday of deliberately excluding British people.